Akashdesarda/Determining-resemblence-of-two-question/README.md

 Deep learning tool to determine similarity of given two question.
 The tool will is able to understand context of question to determine the similarity.

 >eg:
-Question 1: What is your name?
+Question 1: What is your age?
-Question 2: Who are you?
+Question 2: How old are you?
 --> They are Similar

 ### Contents